Chapman808/spring-microservice-demo/README.md

 # spring-microservice-demo

-This is a sample project to demonstrate a simplified microservice environment in Spring Boot.
+This is a sample project to demonstrate a simplified microservice environment in Spring Boot, using Apache Kafka for messaging.
+This project is part of the following presentation: https://docs.google.com/presentation/d/1CXBm5D6BGwHfTim-qlK74YnhkswI0bzDjLMs66InrBs/edit?usp=sharing

 ## The Message Find/Replace Application